Contents

 What Legals Should I Consider?

-To understand the legal requirements for your business, it is helpful to break it down into a few different areas and consider the regulations and agreements you’d need in each area.
+To understand the legal requirements for your business, it’s helpful to break them down into key areas and consider the agreements and regulations you may need.
+You might also want to explore additional topics in our business structure guide and related compliance resources.

-As you can see, there are many areas of a business which might need some legal attention.
+As you can see, many aspects of your business might require legal attention.

 1. Business Structure